carlosperate/arm-none-eabi-gcc-py-package/README.md

 And while Python packaging is far from perfect, it provides some advantages:

-- If you project already uses Python you can manage the toolchain alongside other project dependencies
+- If your project already uses Python you can manage the toolchain alongside other project dependencies
-- Lock a specific toolchain version to the project requirements
+- You can lock a specific toolchain version to the project requirements
 - Easily install or update the toolchain via pip/pipx/uv, without relying on the tool version being available in the OS package manager
-    - It can sometimes be challenging to get an older versions of a tool in a recent OS releases, or a newer versions in older OS releases
+    - It can sometimes be challenging to get an older versions of a tool in a recent OS release, or a newer versions in older OS releases
 - Leverage Python virtual environments to manage different toolchain versions per project on the same system
-- Simplify cross-platform toolchain installation by using the same package manager across all platforms (also used for CI pipelines)
+- Simplify cross-platform toolchain installation by using the same package manager across all platforms
+    - This is also useful for CI pipelines, including matrix jobs testing multiple versions of different tools with the same project

 ## Project/repository structure